top of page

 February 1, 2026: How Booker T. Washington Broke Barriers at the White House in 1901

-My first article with History in Progress, How Booker T. Washington Broke Barriers at the White House in 1901, examines why Washington’s historic dinner with President Theodore Roosevelt mattered, and what it revealed about the promise and limits of Black progress in Jim Crow America.
+How Booker T. Washington Broke Barriers at the White House in 1901, examines why Washington’s historic dinner with President Theodore Roosevelt mattered, and what it revealed about the promise and limits of Black progress in Jim Crow America.
 Read the full article and follow History in Progress for more history writing that connects the past to the present.

 January 21, 2026: Say It With History Featured in Women Who Podcast Magazine